alackles/CMSC-270-ST-23/_pages/homework/hwk2.md

 **Turn in your `.h` files only** for this assignment.
 Please don't zip them up; it is much easier to grade and view your files if they are submitted as single `.h` files.

-Your homework is due **Monday, April 17, before class (1:50 PM)** on Canvas.
+Your homework is due **Wednesday, April 19, before class (1:50 PM)** on Canvas.
 If you get stuck, it is better to turn in your incomplete homework for feedback and guidance than to try to work on it a bit longer to make it "perfect".
 Perfect is the enemy of done!

 # Questions